varnerlab/CHEME-4800-5800-ComputingBook/_build/html/_sources/unit-1-basics/types.md

 ````

 (content:references:variables-character-string-types)=
-## Character and string values
+## Character and String Types
-Textual data on a computer is represented as the `String` type.
-Strings are modeled as a sequence of characters, where each character is of type `Char`.

-#### Character values
-Characters on the computer, e.g., the letter `A` are type `Char`.
-Traditionally, characters were represented via the [American Standard Code for Information Interchange (ASCII) system](https://en.wikipedia.org/wiki/ASCII), which was a set of 7-bit teleprinter codes for the [AT&T](https://www.att.com) Teletypewriter exchange (TWX) network.
+Textual data on a computer is represented as the `String` data type. `Strings` in languages such as [C](https://en.wikipedia.org/wiki/C_(programming_language)) were modeled as a sequence of characters, where each character was type `Char`.
+Further, characters were represented via the [American Standard Code for Information Interchange (ASCII) system](https://en.wikipedia.org/wiki/ASCII), which was a set of `7-bit` teleprinter codes for the [AT&T](https://www.att.com) Teletypewriter exchange (TWX) network.
 For example, the character `A` in the ASCII system has index 65.
-Later, 8-bit character mappings were developed, i.e., the so-called [extended ASCII systems](https://en.wikipedia.org/wiki/Extended_ASCII), which had $0,\dots,255$ possible character values.
+Later, `8-bit` character mappings were developed, i.e., the so-called [extended ASCII systems](https://en.wikipedia.org/wiki/Extended_ASCII), which had $0,\dots,255$ possible character values.
+However, today some this remains and some things are very different.
+For example, modern languages have sophisticated built-in `String` types constructed using the [Unicode](https://en.wikipedia.org/wiki/Unicode) character set.

-Modern computer systems use the [Unicode](https://en.wikipedia.org/wiki/Unicode) standard, which encodes approximately 1.1 million possible characters, where the first 128 of these are the same as the original ASCII set.
-[Unicode](https://en.wikipedia.org/wiki/Unicode) characters, which use up to 4 bytes (32-bits) of storage per character, are indexed using the `base 16` (hexadecimal) number systems.
+* The [Unicode](https://en.wikipedia.org/wiki/Unicode) standard, which encodes approximately 1.1 million possible characters, where the first 128 of these are the same as the original ASCII set.
+[Unicode](https://en.wikipedia.org/wiki/Unicode) characters, which use up to 4$\times$bytes (32-bits) of storage per character, are indexed using the `base 16` (hexadecimal) number systems.

+Let's consider the representation of the character `J` in the ASCII and [Unicode](https://en.wikipedia.org/wiki/Unicode) systems ({prf:ref}`example-unicode-J`):

 ````{prf:example} Unicode and Hexadecimal
 :class: dropdown